mikebarkmin/rouvy-tools/README.md

+Rouvy tools is integrated into [bycycling](https://github.com/mikebarkmin/bycycling).
+There you can find an [online version of the tool](https://www.bycycling.eu/tools/mrc-workout-creator).

 # Rouvy Tools

 This is a collection of python script to make working out in Rouvy better.
 For example by converting Zwift workouts to mrc so that they can be imported.
 Zwift Academy in Rouvy - here we go!